 This scholarship is in honor of Mary Finley and Dan Emenheiser.
 The need for safe spaces prompted the creation of UNT’s Ally Training program.
-Dan Emenheiser, Mary Finley, and Sue Young, consulting with a team of faculty and staff from various departments on the UNT campus (including the Division of Institutional Equity and Diversity, University Union, Student Development, Human Resources, Housing and Residence Life and Public Affairs and Information Services), launched the Ally Training program in the spring of 1999.
+Dan Emenheiser, Mary Finley, and Sue Young, consulting with a team of faculty and staff from various departments on the UNT campus (including the Division of Institutional Equity & Diversity, University Union, Student Development, Human Resources, Housing and Residence Life and Public Affairs and Information Services), launched the Ally Training program in the spring of 1999.

 Dr. Enedelia Sauceda Award for Supporting Student Wellness